 To set/change the time distance:

-- Turn the steering wheel button set's thumbwheel (or use the / buttons for cars without Speed limiters).
+- Turn the thumbwheel on the steering wheel keypad (or use the / buttons for cars without Speed limiter).

 At low speed, when the distances are short, the adaptive cruise control increases the time interval slightly.